 As he says himself, “I feel like I’ve acquired a higher level of attention to detail in my surroundings, and there is something so thrilling about hunting for that perfect composition.
-I’ve also found it really slows you down, and for me is a bit of a grounding mechanism.”
+I’ve also found it really slows you down, and for me is a bit of a grounding mechanism”.
 Ben’s work really impresses us; it’s punchy, dynamic, and richly saturated.
 His compositions are energetic, and we especially enjoy his eye for how clouds and directional natural lighting interplay and create dynamic skies.

-As an educator, Joseph runs photography workshops, tours, and presentations to motivate fellow photographers to spread conservation awareness and appreciation for the natural world.
-He has also partnered with several brands and organizations dedicated to exploration and enjoyment of the great outdoors, including ambassadorships with ZEAL Optics, Peak Design, and AtlasPacks.
+As an educator, Joseph runs photography workshops, tours, and presentations to motivate fellow photographers.
+In doing so, he spreads conservation awareness and appreciation for the natural world.
+He has also partnered with several brands and organizations dedicated to exploration and enjoyment of the great outdoors.
+In fact, he has ambassadorships with ZEAL Optics, Peak Design, and AtlasPacks.

 7. David Iwane

-David’s portfolio is truly striking because he’s so adept at showcasing the landscape diversity of the state in various locations, seasons, time of day, weather conditions, and compositions.
-We’re treated to winter sunsets, lush meadows, bison migrations — each of which has elements that not only tell a story of its own but also shift depending on the season or time of day.
+David’s portfolio is truly striking because he’s so adept at showcasing the landscape diversity of the state.
+He shoots in various locations, seasons, time of day, weather conditions, and compositions.
+We’re treated to winter sunsets, lush meadows, bison migrations, and more.
+Each of these has elements that not only tell a story of its own but also shift depending on the season or time of day.
 His nuanced vision is why we’ve chosen him as one of the best landscape photographers in Denver!

 8. Michael of Ciavatta Photography

 Michael Ciavatta is a Denver-based fine art photographer whose focus is on landscapes and cityscapes throughout the area.
-He attributes his love for the genre to the land itself, or in his own words, “Where I live helps to keep me grounded.
+He attributes his love for the genre to the land itself.
+Or, in his own words, “Where I live helps to keep me grounded.
 The mountains are their own inspiration.”

 Mei Xu’s work is vibrant, diverse, and impressive in how much attention is given to every single element within the frame.
-While many photographers have common elements in their portfolio due to a fondness for particular locations, color styles, or focal lengths, Mei Xu masterfully tells a different story with each image.
+Many photographers have common elements in their portfolio due to a fondness for particular locations, color styles, or focal lengths.
+However, Mei Xu masterfully tells a different story with each image.